 Dirty Spots on the Refrigerant Line:

 A visual inspection of the refrigerant line can often alert you to a leak.
 The liquid attracts dirt, so the site of the leak will often appear oily or dirty.
-If the refrigerant line appears dirty, damaged, or discolored in any way, contact an HVAC professional for an inspection.
+If the refrigerant line appears dirty, damaged, or discolored in any way, contact an heating and cooling professional for an inspection.

 Do-It-Yourself Leak test: